ssen04/ssen04/README.md

 ## Some Fun Facts about me!!

 - 🔭 I'm a Junior Year Undergrad Student in Computer Science and Mathematics at UBC
-- 📫 How to reach me sensukanya2001@gmail.com
+- 📫 Reach me at sensukanya2001@gmail.com
 - ⚡ Fun fact: I can solve the Rubik's Cube